 The world is divided into two groups of people: those who love chocolate and those who well… just don’t.
 I remember when one day I handed a friend a bowl filled with fudgy, tempting, irresistible looking brownies and you know what she said to me?
 “Nahhh, I don’t like chocolate”.

+PAUSE.
+What the fudge?!
 I mean, honestly, who can possibly not like chocolate?

 This post is dedicated to those of you who are just like me.
 Those who know that when you feel like you have nothing left in this world, you can always rely on chocolate to comfort you.
 And I am not talking about just any chocolate.
 I am talking about rich, mouthwatering, fudgy chocolate.
 BROWNIES.

 The recipe I would like to share with you today is simple and it’s one of my favorites.
 Follow it step by step and you will end up with a fudgy, dense brownie with a shiny, crackly top.
 For best results, use high quality chocolate.
 Plus they make the best mini brownies that are the perfect little treat!

 You will need a large heat-proof bowl.
 Just ONE BOWL for these babies.
 No mixer involved.